Tesla's Musk offers to make ventilators amid shortage in coronavirus battle

-(Reuters) - Hundreds of Twitter users welcomed on Thursday an offer by Tesla’s (TSLA.O) chief executive, Elon Musk, to make ventilators for coronavirus sufferers, after the United States appealed for donations of respirator masks to combat a shortage.
+March 19 (Reuters) - Hundreds of Twitter users welcomed on Thursday an offer by Tesla’s chief executive, Elon Musk, to make ventilators for coronavirus sufferers, after the United States appealed for donations of respirator masks to combat a shortage.

 “We will make ventilators if there is a shortage,” Musk said on Twitter, responding to a fan’s suggestion that the billionaire repurpose a factory for the task.